sammy-boii/Progress/DSA_&_Algorithm/notes.md

 An algorithm is a step-by-step procedure or set of rules designed to solve a specific problem.
 It is a sequence of well-defined instructions that, when followed, lead to the desired outcome.

-- Sorting Algorithms: Organizing a list of items into a specific order (e.g., bubble sort, quicksort, merge sort).
+- Sorting Algorithms: Organizing an array of items into a specific order (e.g., bubble sort, quicksort, merge sort).

 - Searching Algorithms: Finding a specific item or value in a collection (e.g., binary search, linear search).